daniellacor/ceros-plugins/README.md

 # Ceros Plugins
 A collection of plugins and integrations for Ceros experiences.

+All plugins in this repository are licensed under the MIT license.
+A copy of the license is included in the LICENSE file.

 ## Eloqua Plugin

 This plugin enables tracking of page views within Ceros experiences in Oracle Eloqua.
 On each page change, the URL of the page